 Complications and possible risks of endodontics

 During the mechanical processing of the root canals, the root instrument may also separate or the tooth root may be perforated.
 It cannot be guaranteed that all root canals can be found, cleared, widened, disinfected and filled, that the obstruction(s) in the canal are removed or, for example, that the perforated root can be sealed, or that the dental bed inflammation is healed.

 The risk of this method of treatment lies primarily in the higher risk of bending the instrument or perforation of the root canal wall, then the need to fill the canal with a substance that shrinks in the canal and does not guarantee a hermetic seal.
-Subsequently, there may occur a reinfection of the canal, which ends in the loss of a tooth, or the need for a time-consuming, technically and financially much more demanding procedure (reendodontic, i.e. re-treatment of the root canal).
+Subsequently, reinfection of the canal may occur, which may result in the loss of a tooth, or the need for a time-consuming, technically and financially much more demanding procedure (reendodontic, i.e. re-treatment of the root canal).
 Any further treatment of the root canal is potentially dangerous because of the possible weakening of the tooth and its subsequent loss due to crown or root breakage.